tenox7/wallboard/README.md

 If you are suing UCCX 8.x and above with Informix you need to use Wallboard 3.x

-## Installation Instruction
-Note these are for UCCX 7.x / Wallboard 2.x
+## Installation Instruction for UCCX 7.x / MS-SQL / Wallboard 2.x

 1. You need to enable hybrid / mixed mode on the UCCX MS-SQL server.
 Yes it is supported by Cisco, however if you use the eporting tool you will need to set `AUTH=1` in `hrcConfig.ini` file.